LinkedIn Summary Examples for Every Career Level

 I'm a data analyst with a background in economics and a fixation on turning messy datasets into clear stories.
 I graduated from UNC Chapel Hill in 2024, where I spent two years as a research assistant building predictive models for the Department of Public Policy.

-Since then, I've been working at a healthcare startup where I built the reporting infrastructure from scratch — dashboards in Looker, automated pipelines in Python, and a forecasting model that helped leadership cut patient acquisition costs by 22%.
+Since then, I've been working at a healthcare startup where I built the reporting infrastructure from scratch: dashboards in Looker, automated pipelines in Python, and a forecasting model that helped leadership cut patient acquisition costs by 22%.

 I'm looking for an analyst role at a company where data actually informs decisions, not just decorates slide decks.
 If your team is solving interesting problems with real data, I'd love to talk.

-It's specific (UNC, Looker, Python, 22%), it has personality ("decorates slide decks"), and it tells the reader exactly what this person wants.
+Why this works: It's specific (UNC, Looker, Python, 22%), it has personality ("decorates slide decks"), and it tells the reader exactly what this person wants.
 No buzzwords, no filler.

 Mid-Career Summary Example